Mrymna/Surgery_procedures/Neuronexus/base_implantation.md

 * Place the base in the correct position.
 Use the microdrive to make sure your are not placing the base at a position that would make the probe implantation difficult.
 * Check if the base aligns with the skull.
 For most base types (eg MEC, LEC, ADN/MEC), there will be holes at the left and right posterior edge of the skull.
 For the CA1 base, you can skip the next step and proceed directly with cementing the base.
 * Create walls out of cement at the edges of the skull where the base does not directly touch the skull.
 For this purpose, use rather solid cement; the cement should neither flow nor crystallize.
 You should be able the pull it along with the tooth pick.
 Make sure that you keep your implantation site free of cement.
 If any cement flows into the implantation area, separate it immediately from the wall with a fresh tooth pick and remove it, to avoid weakening the wall when you drill the implantation hole.
 Check if the base touches the walls repeatedly.
 You should avoid building too high walls because you might run into trouble lowering the microdrive sufficiently.
 * If the base sits on the skull (with walls) in a stable way, you can proceed to cementing the base to the skull.
 Add some cement at junction of the base and the skull.
-Apply the cement only from within the base.
-The cement should flow under the base to grip the skull, but it should not flow into the skin or muscles.
+The cement should be rather liquid so that it can flow under the base to grip the skull, but it should not flow into the skin or muscles.
+DO NOT TOUCH THE BASE!
+The base should not move during this procedure, otherwise it can come off easily later.
-* Wait 5 minutes and move the microdrive away so that you have more space to apply the cement.
+* Leave the areas close implantation sites for now.
+You will add cement there later.

 <img src="figures/implant_base5.jpg" alt="drawing" width="400"/>

-* Wait 15 minutes for the cement to solidify.
+* Wait 15-20 minutes for the cement to solidify.
+(I usually use the time to prepare another base.)
+* Add cement to the areas that you spared before.
+You probably have to touch the base with the tooth pick to close gaps between the wall/skull and the base.
+Avoid putting force on the base as much as possible.
+* Wait another 10-15min.

 If you are implanting the probe in this surgery in addition to the base, go [here](https://github.com/Mrymna/Surgery_procdures/blob/main/Neuronexus/implantation.md).

 ## Suturing

 * Use saline to clean the skin around the base.
 * Sew stiches to close the wound.
-Normally, you need 3 stiches at the back and 1 at the front.
+Normally, you need 2-3 stiches at the back.
+You might need 1 stitch at the front.

 ## Add the pcb plate

-* Mount the pcb plate to the base.
+* Attach the pcb plate to the base.
 Try not to apply too much force on the plate or on the head of the animal.

 <img src="figures/implant_base6.jpg" alt="drawing" width="400"/>